AlainParadis/designschool/_topics/travel-book-overview.md

   #### Production

   Once your planning has been approved, you can move on to production.
   InDesign will be the hub in which we'll layout text, photography and illustrations.
-You will build the document in a way that avoids per-page construction using master pages, paragraph styles and more of the tools listed. <a href="travel-book-production.html" class="">Read more...</a>
+You will build the document in a way that avoids per-page construction using parent pages, paragraph styles and more of the tools listed. <a href="travel-book-production.html" class="">Read more...</a>

   #### Output